tinacms/tina.io/content/guides/gatsby/git/create-remark-form.md

 To use Markdown in your Gatsby site, you'll need to set up the `gatsby-transformer-remark` plugin.
 This plugin uses [_Remark_](https://remark.js.org/) to process Markdown.
 You'll be seeing the hooks and documentation refer to _Remark_ and that is referencing the processed Markdown data.

-## Register the form
+## Create & Register the form

-There are [a few helpers](https://github.com/tinacms/tinacms/tree/master/packages/gatsby-tinacms-remark) for creating Remark forms with the CMS.
+There are [a few helpers](https://github.com/tinacms/tinacms/tree/master/packages/gatsby-tinacms-remark) for creating Remark forms.
 In this guide, we will cover the `useRemarkForm` hook.
-This hook work for components that source data from a [static query](https://www.gatsbyjs.org/docs/static-query/#how-staticquery-differs-from-page-query) using Gatsby's `useStaticQuery` hook.
+This hook works for functional components that source data from a [static query](https://www.gatsbyjs.org/docs/static-query/#how-staticquery-differs-from-page-query) using Gatsby's `useStaticQuery` hook.
+It also works with functional page components, using a [page query](https://www.gatsbyjs.org/docs/page-query/).

-This hook connects the `markdownRemark` data with Tina to be made editable.
-It is useful in situations where you need to edit on non-page components, or just prefer working with hooks or static queries.
-You can also use this hook with functional page components.
+This hook connects the data returned from a `markdownRemark` query with Tina to be made editable.

+> If you're using a class component, refer to [the documentation](https://github.com/tinacms/tinacms/tree/master/packages/gatsby-tinacms-remark) for other helpers.

 ### _useRemarkForm_ Hook